mpv-player/mpv/DOCS/man/options.rst

                 first audio/video streams it can find.
     :min:       Pick the streams with the lowest bitrate.
     :max:       Same, but highest bitrate.
 (Default.)

+    Additionally, if the option is a number, the stream with the highest rate equal or below the option value is selected.

     The bitrate as used is sent by the server, and there's no guarantee it's actually meaningful.